IndustryEats

 Warm a small skillet over medium heat for a few minutes.
 When the pan is to temperature, add in the pecans to it.
 Then, add 1 tablespoon of olive oil to the pan as well, along with a few pinches of salt and a few pinches of ground black pepper.
 Toss the pecans for a few minutes until they become fragrant.
 At that point, remove the pan from heat.

-See also Apple Salad with Littleneck Clams & Scallops Recipe
+See also Orzo Salad with Roasted Pepper, Black Olives & Feta Recipe

 Toasted Pecans with Olive Oil, Salt and Pepper in Small Skillet